midwire/bash.env/README.md

 I work on many different machines remotely using SSH.
 Though I love Z-shell, it does not come standard on most operating systems and has to be installed manually.
 This can be problematic on Solaris machines.
 After using Z-shell for a few months I decided to go back to Bash because it comes standard on all operating systems and is usually the default shell.

-** Features **
+## Features ##

 * Built for the command-line guru from the ground up with your remote SSH shell environment in mind.
 * Supports 3 operating systems (Linux, Solaris/SunOS, OSX/Darwin)
-* Themeable - comes with several themes to beautify your shell prompt
+* Themeable - comes with several themes to beautify your shell prompt, and you can write your own!
-* Extensible - comes with many plugins to enhance your environments and enrich your command-line experience whether remote or local
+* Extensible - comes with many plugins to enhance your environments and enrich your command-line experience whether remote or local, and you can write your own!

 ## Overview ##